hyuunnn/Hyara/README.md

 ### YaraDetector
 <img src="images/Hyara___7.png" width="100%">
+YaraDetector shows which part is detected in the sample loaded to IDA, and when "Address" is clicked, it moves to the corresponding address on the IDA View.
 ### YaraIcon
 - "YaraIcon" provides the convenience when you write the rule with Icon.
 <img src="images/Hyara_4.png" width="100%">